department-of-veterans-affairs/vagov-content/pages/decision-reviews/index.md

 [Download VA Form 10182 (Board Appeal)](/decision-reviews/forms/board-appeal-10182.pdf).

-A judge at the Board of Veterans’ Appeals in Washington, DC, will review your case. <br>
+A judge at the Board of Veterans’ Appeals in Washington, D.C., will review your case. <br>
 [Learn more about how to request a Board Appeal](/decision-reviews/board-appeal).

 <!-- Todo: Implement updated number component -->